Hints, Tips, and Known Issues

 1.3 The Action doesn't appear to do anything.

 If this happens, first check that the Action is being called by the Question.
 If you make the Action alter the particle display, e.g. the editor colour, so you know that the Action is gaining control of the particle.
+You can also use the Output to Console action to print data to the Cinema 4D console when it is triggered.
 Possible reasons why nothing apparently happens are:

 - the Action is not present in the Actions list of a Question object (and it must be the correct Question object - it's easy to drag an Action into the list of the wrong Question).
 If you use the button in the Question object itself to add an Action, you will avoid this problem.